Short for DC Animated Universe

 , which teamed Batman and Superman against the Joker and Lex Luthor

-The debate continues.It is generally accepted that the DCAU includes:Comic Books set in the DCAU include:Video Games based on the DCAU:
+crossover.
+Neither show was as successful as the primary shows, but had its fans.It is generally accepted that the DCAU includes:Webseries based on DCAU cartoons:Comic Books set in the DCAU include:Video Games based on the DCAU:

 - Batman: The Animated Series